binchoo/prepare-squad-dataset/README.md

 ### Tokenizer

-Any tokenizer that implements `.tokenizer(text: str)`.
+Any tokenizer that implements `.tokenize(text: str)`.
 In examples, `transformers/BertTokenizer` object is used.

 ## Check Examples